AMC Javelin: 1972

-All the quality and engineering upgrades and revisions seen on AMC cars for 1972 were also present in Mexico.
-The 1972 VAM Javelin saw considerable improvements in terms of both performance and sportiness.
-Heavy-duty springs and shocks along with the front sway bar became standard equipment, as also were power front disk brakes and power steering, all regardless of transmission.
-Units equipped with the four-speed manual transmission changed to a rear differential gear ratio of 3.31:1 and included a center console with a locking compartment as standard equipment.
+All the quality and engineering upgrades and revisions incorporated into AMC cars for 1972 were also present in the vehicles built in Mexico.
+The 1972 VAM Javelin saw considerable improvements in both performance and sportiness.
+Heavy-duty suspension (stronger springs and shocks along with the front sway bar) became standard equipment.
+Front disk brakes replaced the previous drums as factory issue and were power-assisted regardless of transmission.
+The power steering system became standard in units ordered with the automatic transmission.
+Cars equipped with the four-speed manual transmission changed to a 3.31:1 rear ratio.
 The "Shift-Command" Borg-Warner automatic transmissions were replaced by the new "Torque Command" Chrysler-built A998 TorqueFlite.

-The chromed grille applied on the tail light lenses and the new rectangular grid front grille of the AMC Javelins arrived for the VAM models.
-The exterior included for the first time factory stripe designs.
-The interior saw new seat patterns and a new three-spoke sports steering wheel with an "American Motors" legend on the transparent plastic cap of the horn button.
-A new steering column design with a built-in safety lever to engage the steering lock came and the mechanism blocking the shifter to the ignition switch departed.
+The 1972 VAM Javelins followed the AMC versions' rectangular grid front grille and the matching chromed taillamp overlay.
+For the first time, the exterior included factory stripe designs.
+The interior saw new seat patterns and a new three-spoke sports steering wheel with an "American Motors" logo on the transparent plastic cap of the horn button.
+A new steering column design with a built-in safety lever to engage the steering lock came, while the mechanism linking the shifter to the ignition switch was discontinued.